shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/batch-server-side-segmentation.md

 ---
 title: Digital Platform API - Batch Server-Side Segmentation
-Description: In this article, find information about the use cases, features, and workflow of the Batch Segment Service. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: In this article, find information about the use cases, features, and workflow of the Batch Segment Service. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---